prajwl-dh/van-rental-app/README.md

 # Work In Progress

 The app is hosted on netlify .
-Link : (link-to-be-added)
+Link : https://eloquent-cendol-956b52.netlify.app/